-• is made against an older pupil and refers to their behaviour towards a younger pupil or a more vulnerable pupil

-- is of a serious nature, possibly including a criminal offence - raises risk factors for other pupils in the school - indicates that other pupils may have been affected by this student - indicates that young people outside the school may be affected by this student
+- is made against an older pupil and refers to their behaviour towards a younger pupil or a more vulnerable pupil - is of a serious nature, possibly including a criminal offence - raises risk factors for other pupils in the school - indicates that other pupils may have been affected by this student - indicates that young people outside the school may be affected by this student

 The management of children and young people with sexually harmful behaviour is complex and the school will work with other relevant agencies to maintain the safety of the whole school community.
 Young people who display such behaviour may be victims of abuse themselves and the child protection procedures will be followed for both victim and perpetrator.
-KCSIE 2023 defines a form of child on child abuse described as "upskirting", which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm".
+KCSIE 2024 defines a form of child on child abuse described as "upskirting", which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm".

-At Fairlawn and Haseltine we will support the victims of peer on peer abuse by following DfE guidance 'Sexual Violence and sexual harassment between children in schools and colleges', first published in December 2017.
+At Fairlawn and Haseltine we are committed to supporting victims of child-on-child abuse by adhering to the DfE guidance in KCSIE 2024.

 All incidents will be reported to the governors and recorded on MyConcern.
 Support will be provided for both victims and perpetrator.
 When dealing with incidents we will follow our guidance as outlined in our anti-bullying policy and seek external advice if required.